aaronago/let-it-mow/README.md

 The live app can be viewed here: [Let It Mow](http://let-it-mow.herokuapp.com/).
 It is currently centered around the Denver, Colorado area but is easily scalable to include any city or locale.

+## Fork let-it-mow and contribute!

+First, fork the repo on Github to your own account.

+The secret keys that you'll need to get the app working are: google Oauth CLIENT_ID AND CLIENT_SECRET visit [google's dev console to](https://console.developers.google.com) to get those.
+You will also need an API key from [Zipe Code Api](https://www.zipcodeapi.com/API).
+Store all of those in a git ignored file and you're ready to run Let It Mow locally.
+Run npm install then npm run dev and visit http://localhost:8080/.

 ## Features

 ### User Submit Form